Skip to main content

 Industrial robot handling hazardous materials on a production line

-The Problem: Industrial Safety Remains a Critical Challenge
+The Challenge: Industrial Safety Remains Critical

 Despite advances in regulation and risk prevention culture, industrial accidents continue to carry an enormous human and economic cost.
 In the EU, workplace accidents cost more than €476 billion annually in direct and indirect costs (absenteeism, insurance, legal liability, reputational damage).